Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 On day five of this northeast road trip itinerary, you will make your way to the south of New York State.
 You can either follow the Hudson River down south or head east so you’ll be able to explore a bit of the state of Massachusetts.

 Stay in one of the many towns, there are hotels everywhere.
-We chose to stay in the city of Pittsfield, and we really like the vibe there.
+We chose to stay in the city of Pittsfield, and we really liked the vibe there.
 Fun detail: we were the only tourists.

 Day 6, 7 & 8: New York City!